🌲

 Days 1-3: Anapana

 The practice of anapana was the focus of the first three days, meaning mindfulness of the natural breath as it comes in and out.
-To develop right concentration on the small area around the entrance of the breath and observe the sensations is like sharpening the attentional knife of one’s practice.
-Eventually, the breath itself and area around the breath services as an anchor to return to if the meditator is highly distracted by the mind, or is unable to observe sensations throughout the body.
+To develop right concentration on the small area around the entrance of the breath and observe the sensations is like sharpening the attentional knife of one's practice.
+Eventually, the breath itself and the area around the breath serve as an anchor to return to if the meditator is highly distracted by the mind, or is unable to observe sensations throughout the body.

 Outside the meditation hall.